-Where a pattern of behaviour is identified, the Head will decide on a course of action.
-This might be internal disciplinary procedures, or referral to the LADO if the harms threshold is met.
+Where a pattern of behaviour is identified, the Headteacher or Principal will decide on a course of action.
+This might be internal disciplinary procedures, or referral to the LADO if the harm threshold is met.

-The Head will consider if there are any wider cultural issues in school that enabled the behaviour to occur and if appropriate policies could be revised or extra training delivered to minimise the risk of recurrence.
+The Headteacher will consider if there are any wider cultural issues in school that enabled the behaviour to occur and if appropriate policies could be revised or extra training delivered to minimise the risk of recurrence.